eable2/DCMetroStationExits/README.md

 These data contain the information I used to create [these diagrams](https://www.reddit.com/r/washingtondc/comments/15mbos4/i_mapped_the_layouts_of_all_98_metro_stations_so/), which map the layouts of DC Metro stations and their exits.

-* Meta.csv has info on what the variables mean.
+* meta.csv has info on what the variables mean.

 * Doors.csv has a list of x values where a parked train's doors will be.